Self-discharge

-Self-discharge is a phenomenon in batteries in which internal chemical reactions reduce the stored charge of the battery without any connection between the electrodes or any external circuit.
+Self-discharge is a phenomenon in batteries.
 Self-discharge decreases the shelf life of batteries and causes them to have less than a full charge when actually put to use.

 How fast self-discharge in a battery occurs is dependent on the type of battery, state of charge, charging current, ambient temperature and other factors.
-Primary batteries are not designed for recharging between manufacturing and use, thus have battery chemistry that has to have a much lower self-discharge rate than older types of secondary cells, but have lost that advantage with the development of rechargeable secondary cells with very low self discharge rates like NiMH cells.
+Primary batteries are not designed for recharging between manufacturing and use, and thus to be practical they must have much lower self-discharge rates than older types of secondary cells.
+Later, secondary cells with similar very low self-discharge rates were developed, like low-self-discharge nickel–metal hydride cells.

 Self-discharge is a chemical reaction, just as closed-circuit discharge is, and tends to occur more quickly at higher temperatures.
 Storing batteries at lower temperatures thus reduces the rate of self-discharge and preserves the initial energy stored in the battery.
 Self-discharge is also thought to be reduced as a passivation layer develops on the electrodes over time.